 Grba’s sobriety also afforded him a chance to get back into the game.
 In 1982 he was hired as the pitching coach for the Milwaukee Brewers’ Triple-A team in Vancouver.
 After a year in Waterbury with the Angels’ Double-A team, Grba tried his hand at managing with Reno in the California League in 1989.

 With the help of Philadelphia Phillies general manager Lee Thomas, a good friend, Grba joined the Phillies organization and spent two years with Rookie-level Princeton as manager and pitching coach.
 In 1993 he went to work as a scout under farm director Del Unser.
 He scouted for five seasons, retiring after the 1997 season.

-Grba and his fourth wife, Regina, were residing in Florence, Alabama, in 2015.
-He has two children from previous marriages, a son, Nick, and a daughter, Stacy, and two grandchildren.
+Grba and his fourth wife, Regina, resided in Florence, Alabama, until his death at the age of 84 on January 14, 2019.
+He had two children from previous marriages, a son, Nick, and a daughter, Stacy, and two grandchildren.
 Nick spent 26 years with the Air Force, served in Iraq and Afghanistan, and retired with the rank of staff sergeant.
 Stacy also served overseas in the Air Force.